Jeffrey-Fazal/project1pricematcher/Progress/Status.md

 # TO DO

-* User sessions and ability to save products
+* User ability to save products
 * API show alternative price
 * First join table migration
 * map products and categories